Drew Waters Preview, Player Props: Royals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Pirates pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates' 4.56 team ERA ranks 21st across all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.55).

-- The Pirates will look to Selby (1-0) in his second start of the season.
+- The Pirates will look to Jackson (0-1) in his third start of the season.

-- In his most recent appearance on Saturday, the right-hander threw two scoreless innings against the Chicago Cubs without surrendering a hit.
+- In his most recent appearance -- in relief on Thursday -- the righty threw six innings against the Chicago Cubs, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.